 Within Kiwanis Village, Kiwanis Lodge is home to older adults who require long term care.
 Within private, spacious home rooms, across three floors, or neighbourhoods, with wonderful views and bright, open spaces, ‘this is home’.
 64 Villagers live well together at Kiwanis Lodge.
 Care is gently given through the hands and the hearts of professional, registered nurses, licensed practical nurses, care aides, cooks, laundry, housekeeping, recreation and holistic partners who are educated and compassionate and dedicated to their role.
-Add recreation, music therapy, an innovative registered dietitian, a reflective social worker, dedicated pharmacy, strong physican support, and both occupational and phyio therapy, and you can see why Kiwanis Lodge has the positive reputation it enjoys.
+Add recreation, music therapy, an innovative registered dietitian, a reflective social worker, dedicated pharmacy, strong physician support, and both occupational and physiotherapy, and you can see why Kiwanis Lodge has the positive reputation it enjoys.

 Eligibility For Long Term care

 I qualify for licensed residential care under the Island Health criteria

 I need professional nursing care available 24 hours/day

 I require a range of professionally-staffed services to support my care needs

 I qualify for licensed resident care under the Island Health Criteria